DataKind-DC/capital-nature-ingest/README.md

 ## The Data

-After running the scrapers locally (without Docker), you'll have three csv files in a new `data/` dir of the project (unless you used the Docker approach):
+After running the scrapers locally, you'll have three csv files in a new `data/` directory (unless you used the Docker approach, in which they'll be wherever you chose to mount the volume):

 - `cap-nature-events-<date>.csv` (all of the events)
 - `cap-nature-organizers-<date>.csv` (a list of the event sources, which builds off the previous list each successive time you run this)
 - `cap-nature-venues-<date>.csv` (a list of the event venues, which builds off the previous list each successive time you run this)

 These files are used by the Capital Nature team to update their website.

-Two other directories are also created in the process:  `/reports` and `/logs`.
+Two other directories are also created in the process:

+- `/reports`
+- `/logs`

 The `/reports` directory holds spreadsheets that summarize the results of `get_events.py`.
 There's a row for each event source and columns with data on the number of events scraped, the number of errors encountered, and the event source's status (e.g. "operational") given the presence of errors and/or data.
 A single report is generated each time you run `get_events.py` and includes the date in the filename to let you connect it to the data files in the `/data` directory.
 Because of this, if you run `get_events.py` more than once in one day, the previous report is overwritten.